|

 | |

-to 4 cents lower; wheat futures are narrowly mixed.
+55 to 58 cents lower; wheat futures are 3 to 13 cents lower.

 David M. Fiala